-On Monday 18th November we shall be introducing changes to our pre-application enquiry process which will enable us to offer, to all who want to make use of it, written advice about the prospect of proposed development gaining planning permission.
-Under the provisions of the Local Government Act 2003 we will be charging a fee for this service.
-The intention is to recover the cost of providing the service and not to deter applicants and their agents from engaging in pre-application discussions.
-For further information, please see the guidance notes and table of fees to the right of the page.
+We offer written advice about the prospect of proposed development gaining planning permission.
+Under the provisions of the Local Government Act 2003 we charge a fee for this service.
+This charge is to recover the cost of providing the service and not to deter applicants and their agents from engaging in pre-application discussions.

 Larger home extensions

 On 9 May 2013, secondary legislation was laid before Parliament which will increase the size of single-storey rear extensions which can be built under permitted development.
-For a period of three years, between 30 May 2013 and 30 May 2016, householders will be able to build larger single-storey rear extensions under permitted development.
+For a period of three years, between 30 May 2013 and 30 May 2016 (subsequently extended for a further three years until 30 May 2019), householders will be able to build larger single-storey rear extensions under permitted development.
 For further guidance, please see the downloads and links to the right of this page.

 Permitted development enquiries